-Garage is about to publish an English translation of its bestselling guide to Moscow’s modernist architecture.
+Garage has published an English translation of its bestselling guide to Moscow’s modernist architecture.

 The English translation is based on the second edition of Moscow: A Guide to Soviet Modernist Architecture 1955–1991, which features a new, more convenient format and six new chapters, including the Izmailovo hotel complex, the Institute of Bioorganic Chemistry, and the Pioneer Palace in Perovo.